xnil/Gil/README.md

 Gil
 ===

-Gil, the aquatic IRC util bot.
+Gil, the aquatic IRC bot.

 To initialize Gil, cd to Gil's directory, then enter the following command into the terminal:
 `./gil.py irc.yournetworkhere.net "#replacethischannel" "#anotherchannel" "#somemorechannels"`